ey black woman working in office and futuristic graphical user interface

 Conclusion

-The newly introduced AI management system standard assists organizations in adopting a responsible approach to AI, regardless of whether they are users or developers of AI technologies.
-It is designed to guide organizations in the responsible provision or utilization of AI systems while striving to achieve their goals and comply with relevant regulatory mandates.
-Additionally, it aids in fulfilling obligations to stakeholders and aligning with their expectations.
+The AI management system standard supports organizations in adopting a responsible approach to AI, whether they are users or developers of AI technologies.
+It is designed to guide organizations in the responsible provision and use of AI systems while pursuing business objectives and complying with relevant regulatory requirements.
+In doing so, ISO/IEC 42001 helps organizations operate as risk strategists by aligning AI practices with strategic objectives, strengthening trust with stakeholders and enabling the agility required to operate confidently in a NAVI environment.

 For certain organizations, the integration of management system standards such as ISO 9001, ISO/IEC 27001 and ISO/IEC 42001 could be an optimal strategy.
 Such integrated management systems lay a robust groundwork for organizations to attain high standards of performance across multiple disciplines, thereby securing enduring success in the dynamic landscape of business and technology.